Some days are busier than others

 Put our service to the test

 We want everyone to feel welcome, safe and well-served during their visit.
-You'll find info on everything from Wi-Fi to ATMs to business center services and suites for nursing mothers on our Guest services and amenities page.
+You'll find info on everything from Wi-Fi to ATMs to Sensory Bags to suites for nursing on our Guest Experience and Amenities page.

-If you need mobility assistance to make your visit easier or more comfortable, please stop by our Administration Office on Level 2 to rent a wheelchair or electric scooter.
-Equipment is available on a first come, first served basis.
-Click here for rental pricing.
+If you need mobility assistance to make your visit easier or more comfortable, please stop by the welcome desk on the lobby level to checkout a wheelchair or electric scooter.

 Lost and found

-Our animal friends are the best, but animals are not permitted on the convention center campus.
-This includes therapy or anxiety pets.
-Only animals trained to provide assistance to an individual with a disability, through a specific action, are allowed.
+Our animal friends are the best, but animals are not permitted on the convention center grounds.
+This includes emotional support animals.
+Only service dogs or miniature horses trained to provide assistance to an individual with a disability, through a specific action, are allowed.

 Balloons and flying objects

-Visitors are not permitted to bring any flying objects—including drones—into the facility or onto the convention center grounds without the express permission of the Executive Director or designee.
+Due to our high ceilings and exposed rigging, no helium (or lighter-than-air) balloons are permitted inside the venue.
+Visitors are not permitted to bring any flying objects—including drones—into the venue or onto the convention center grounds without the express permission of the executive director.

-The OCC is a non-smoking facility.
-This includes e-cigarettes, vaporizers and all smokable substances.
+The OCC is a non-smoking venue.
+This includes e-cigarettes, vaporizers, and all smokable substances.
 Smoking is permitted outside the facility only in designated areas.

-Thank you!
-We hope you enjoy visiting with us at the Oregon Convention Center!
+We hope you enjoy visiting with us at the Oregon Convention Center.